Alcohol and running: can you have your cake and eat it too?

 It might even give you a little health boost, as we discussed above.

 But all that goes out the window when you go out partying and drink too much the night before a run or race.
-Because then you’ll be contending with a hangover and that can cause some serious problems.
+Besides the ensuing (and dreaded) runner’s diarrhea, you’ll also be contending with a hangover and that can cause some serious problems.

 Running with a Hangover